MeidoPromotionAssociation/COM3D2.JustAnotherTranslator.Plugin/Document/English/TranslationGuide.md

 Therefore, to translate this button, you have 5 options:
 1. Replace the entire Atlas (old method).
-2. In `SceneDaily/ボタン画像/男エディット`, replace the sprite with a blank button image, then add a translation for the corresponding text at `SceneDaily/ボタン文字/LOAD` (i18nEx's method).
+2. At `SceneDaily/ボタン画像/男エディット`, replace the sprite with the name of a blank button image, and then add the translation for the corresponding text at `SceneDaily/ボタン文字/LOAD` (the i18nEx method).
-3. Replace the sprite specified in `SceneDaily/ボタン画像/男エディット` with another existing in-game sprite (some sprites have versions for other languages, usually ending in `_en`, `_ch_s`, etc.).
+3. Replace the sprite name specified in `SceneDaily/ボタン画像/男エディット` with the name of another existing in-game sprite (some sprites have other language versions, often ending in `_en`, `_ch_s`, etc., but I do not recommend using them directly).
-4. Replace the sprite (JAT exclusive), by placing a replacement file in the `UI/Sprite` folder.
+4. Replace the sprite directly (JAT exclusive) by placing a replacement file in the `UI/Sprite` folder.
-5. Combine options 2 and 4.
+5. Combine methods 2 and 4.

 JAT supports whichever option you choose.